How to shop on Black Friday 2024: get the most out of the holiday sales

 Check the price

-Amazon's Echo devices are a good example of this in action: they're so routinely discounted by 30 to 40% during multiple times of the year – not just Black Friday but Prime Day, Prime Deals Day, Cyber Monday, the January sales, your Grandma's birthday and so on – that we don't recommend you pay full price for them.
-TVs tend to be listed with wildly optimistic RRPs too.
+Amazon's Echo devices are a good example of this in action: they're routinely discounted by 30 to 40% during multiple times of the year – not just Black Friday but Prime Day, Prime Deals Day, Cyber Monday, the January sales, your Grandma's birthday and so on – that we don't recommend you pay full price for them.
+TVs tend to be listed with wildly optimistic RRPs, too.

 One of the best price history checkers is purely for Amazon, and it's at Camelcamelcamel.
-Paste the Amazon product address or enter its name and you'll see its price history going back a year or more for both Amazon direct and third party Amazon sellers.
+Paste the Amazon product address or enter its name, and you'll see its price history going back a year or more for both Amazon direct and third-party Amazon sellers.

 Maytag MHW8630HW